Constipation is a common problem that’s generally defined as having less than three bowel movements per week (1).

 This is important, as gluten needs to be in your diet for the test for celiac disease to work properly.
 If you’ve ruled out celiac disease, you may want to experiment with consuming different levels of gluten to evaluate its effects on you.

-Summary: Individuals with celiac disease, NCGS or IBS may be more likely to experience constipation as a result of consuming gluten.
+Individuals with celiac disease, NCGS, or IBS may be more likely to experience constipation as a result of consuming gluten or wheat.

-Processed grains and their products, such as white bread, white rice and white pasta, are less nutritious and may be more constipating than whole grains.
+Processed grains and their products, such as white bread, white rice, and white pasta, are lower in fiber and may be more constipating than whole grains.

 That’s because the bran and germ parts of the grain are removed during processing.
 In particular, the bran contains fiber, a nutrient that adds bulk to stool and helps it move along.